-Smoked macaroni and cheese is the ultimate comfort food.
+Smoked Macaroni and Cheese is the ultimate comfort food.
 Tender macaroni noodles tossed in a velvety cheese sauce and placed in the smoker to give it that rich, bold flavor.
+It's the perfect side dish to serve with BBQ or to have as a meal on its own.

-Smoked macaroni and cheese is outrageously cheesy and combines a mixture of cheddar cheese, parmesan cheese and smoked gouda.
+Smoked Macaroni and Cheese is outrageously cheesy and combines a mixture of cheddar cheese, parmesan cheese and smoked gouda.
 It has a light smokey flavor and the crispy crusty edges we all love!

 To give it a little Disney touch I added the character Anger from the movie Inside Out.
 He's made out of sliced pepperoni, black olives, provolone cheese, Colby Jack and cheddar cheese.